64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 - Embossing (optional)
 - Environmental parameters

 The  characteristics  of  the  smart  card  are  part  of  the  ISO  7816  part  1  (physical)  and  2  (contact  location) standards.
 The choice of chip location has been a difficult subject due largely to the use of magnetic stripes.
 The  early  French  cards  put  the  IC  module  further  off  the  longitudinal  axis  of  the  card  than  the  standard eventually agreed by ISO.

 This  was  preferable  because  of  the  residual  risk  of  chip  damage  due  to  bending.
 The  French  Transac  tracks were  lower  on  the  card  which  also  made  this  position  preferable.
 The  now  agreed  ISO  standards  for magnetic  stripes  resulted  in  the  French  chip  position  and  the  magnetic  stripe  being  coincident.
 Hence  the now agreed lower location which does of course result in higher bending stress on the chip.
 The ISO 7816-2 standard  does  however  allow  the  position  of  the  contacts  to  be  either  side  of  the  card.
 More  recently  there have  been  moves  to  remove  this  option  with  the  front  (opposite  to  the  side  containing  the  magnetic  stripe) being the preferred position for the IC connector.

 The  choice  of  card  material  effects  the  environmental  properties  of  the  finished  product.
 PVC  was traditionally  used  in  the  manufacture  of  cards  and  enabled  a  higher  printing  resolution.
-Such  cards  are laminated as three layers with transparent overlays on the front and back.
-More recently ABS has been used which  allows  the  card  to  be  produced  by  an  injection  moulding  process.
-It  is  even  proposed  that  the  chip micromodule  could  be  inserted  in  one  step  as  part  of  the  moulding  process.
+Such  cards  arelaminated as three layers with transparent overlays on the front and back.
+More recently ABS has been usedwhich  allows  the  card  to  be  produced  by  an  injection  moulding  process.
+It  is  even  proposed  that  the  chipmicromodule  could  be  inserted  in  one  step  as  part  of  the  moulding  process.
 Temperature  stability  is  clearly important for some applications and ETSI are particulary concerned here, such that their higher temperature requirement will need the use of polycarbonate materials

 #### Mask ROM Specification
 <a name=Mask_ROM></a>
-The  mask  ROM  contains  the  operating  system  of  the  smart  card.
-It  is  largely  concerned  with  the management  of  data  files  but  it  may  optionally  involve  additional  features  such  as  cryptographic  algorithms (e.g  DES).
+**The  mask  ROM  contains  the  operating  system  of  the  smart  card.**  It  is  largely  concerned  with  themanagement  of  data  files  but  it  may  optionally  involve  additional  features  such  as  cryptographic  algorithms (e.g  DES).
 In  some  ways  this  is  still  a  relatively  immature  part  of  the  smart  card  standards  since  the  early applications  used  the  smart  card  largely  as  a  data  store  with  some  simple  security  features  such  as  PIN checking.
 The  relevant  part  of  the  ISO  standard  is  7816-4  (commands).
 There  is  a  school  of  thought    that envisages  substantial  changes  in  this  area  to  account  for  the  needs  of  multi-application  cards  where  it  is essential  to  provide  the  necessary  security  segregation.
 The  developed  code  is  given  to  the  supplier  who incorporates this data as part of the chip manufacturing process

+#### Application Software Specification
+**This  part  of  the  card  development  process  is  clearly  specific  to  the  particular  application.**  The  application code  could  be  designed  as  part  of  the  mask  ROM  code  but  the  more  modern  approach  is  to  design  the application  software  to  operate  from  the  PROM  non  volatile  memory.
+This  allows  a  far  more  flexible approach  since  the  application  can  be  loaded  into  the  chip  after  manufacture.
+More  over  by  the  use  of EEPROM it is possible to change this code in an development environment.
+The manufacturer of a chip with the users ROM code takes on average three months.
+Application code can be loaded into the PROM memory in minutes with no further reference to the chip manufacturer.

+#### Chip Fabrication
+The fabrication of the card involves a number of processes as shown in fig. 2.
+The first part of the process is to  manufacture  a  substrate  which  contains  the  chip.
+This  is  often  called  a  COB  (Chip  On  Board)  and consists  of  a  glass  epoxy  connector  board  on  which  the  chip  is  bonded  to  the  connectors.
+There  are  three technologies  available  for  this  process,  wire  bonding,  flip  chip  processing  and  tape  automated  bonding (TAB).
+In  each  case  the  semiconductor  wafer  manufactured  by  the  semiconductor  supplier  is  diced  intoindividual  chips  .
+This  may  be  done  by  scribing  with  a  diamond  tipped  point  and  then  pressure  rolling  thewafers so that it fractures along the scribe lines.
+More commonly the die are separated from the wafer by the use of a diamond saw.
+A mylar sheet is stuck to the back of the wafer so that following separation the dice remain attached to the mylar film.